ChrisBertrandDotNet/OpenMAFF/readme.md

     The archive file name is `OpenMAFF.x.y.zip`
 2. Extract it in a directory.
     Suggestion: `C:\Users\_<user name>_\AppData\Local\Programs`
-3. Associate the MAFF file type to OpenMAFF.
+3. Associate the MAFF file type with OpenMAFF.
     1. In the File Explorer, right-click on any MAFF file.
     2. Choose menu "Properties".
     3. In the panel, in the section "Opens with:", click on the button "Change".